ptalele/ptalele.github.io/_posts/2018-11-25-Game-React-App.md

 date: 2018-11-25
 ---

 A Small game of tic tac toe to learn React.
-The techniques learned in this funny code jurney are fundamental of building any React apps.
+The techniques learned in this code jurney are fundamental of building any React application.

 It actually was a lot easier than I thought it was going to be.
 ## Prerequisites